raulalvesre/springboot-petshop-clinic-microservices/README.md

 To get started with the project, you'll need to have the following prerequisites installed on your system:

-- ☕ Java 11 or later
+- ☕ Java 19 or later
 - 🐳 Docker
+- 🐳 Docker Compose

 Once you have the prerequisites installed, you can build and run the microservices using the following commands: